apache/systemds/docs/python-reference.md

  `systemml.random.sampling.normal`(*loc=0.0*, *scale=1.0*, *size=(1*, *1)*, *sparsity=1.0*)(#systemml.random.sampling.normal "Permalink to this definition")
 :   Draw random samples from a normal (Gaussian) distribution.

-    loc: Mean (â€œcentreâ€) of the distribution. scale: Standard deviation (spread or â€œwidthâ€) of the distribution. size: Output shape (only tuple of length 2, i.e. (m, n), supported). sparsity: Sparsity (between 0.0 and 1.0).
+    loc: Mean ('centre') of the distribution. scale: Standard deviation (spread or 'width') of the distribution. size: Output shape (only tuple of length 2, i.e. (m, n), supported). sparsity: Sparsity (between 0.0 and 1.0).